 Remember these questions when preparing your feedback:

-- What was the impact on others?
+- What impact did that behavior have on others?
 On the business?

 - What was the effect of the behavior?
 What did you think, how did you feel?

 Don’t assume you’re right

 Even after you’ve collected your data, you might not have the complete picture.
 Other people may not see this person’s behavior as you do.
 Furthermore, the employee will have their own side of the story.

 Keep in mind that difficult feedback is rarely about getting the facts right.
 It’s more about consolidating conflicting views, feelings, and values.
 Reasonable people differ about all these things all the time.

-Approach the feedback session with the goal of getting a complete and accurate picture of the situation.
-Just as you want your employee to listen with a willingness to be influenced by what you have to say, you need to be willing to be influenced by what they have to tell you in return.
+The very same way you would want your employee to listen with a willingness to be swayed by what you have to say, you need to be willing to be influenced by what they have to tell you in return.

-To make this a learning conversation for both you and your employee, ask questions along the lines of:
+To make the process a learning conversation for you and your employee, ask questions along the lines of:

-Questions like these establish a supportive atmosphere in which the employee can explore alternative approaches that might produce better results.
-The more an individual thinks about improving their performance, the more committed they are to making it happen.
+Such questions establish a supportive atmosphere in which the employee can explore different approaches that might produce better results.
+The more an employee thinks about improving their performance, the more committed they are to actually making it happen.

 Focus on business outcomes

-When feedback is focused on the employee’s development, it becomes a gift of you the manager investing in their career.
+When feedback is focused on the employee’s development, it becomes a gift to them from the manager in form of investing in their career.